kevin-brown/blog.kevin-brown.com/_posts/2018-06-18-docker-through-the-years-part-2.markdown

 During the Docker 1.2 release, [the idea of release policies was introduced][docker-1.4-restart-policies] which further simplified the process of defining how containers behaved during a restart of the host machine.
 This was a breaking change, something we would eventually become accustomed to dealing with in new releases, that resulted in any previously-created containers not restarting when the host machine came back online.
 This was because the default policy of restarting previously-running containers when the host machine started back up was no longer supported.
 Instead, you had to pick between `always`, which resulted in stopped and failed containers always starting up, or `on-failure`, which would only restart containers immediately after they failed.
 It wasn't until later versions of Docker that a restart policy, `unless-stopped`, was introduced that more closely matched the old behaviour of the Docker daemon.

+# Why is Docker taking ages to start building my container?
+It's not that complicated!

+At Rediker we have dockerized a variety of applications, both big and small, but at one point or another we found ourselves questioning: "We have great hardware backing these builds, why can we grab a coffee during the time that it takes for a build to start?"
+This was a question that was surprisingly difficult to answer, since the debug information during Docker builds did not previously include any information about how the container context was built.
+Instead, you had to have a working knowledge of how Docker built containers and how it was possible to use a Docker daemon not on your local machine to build containers.
+Even today, it's still not as obvious as it should be and we have still found ourselves scratching our heads when builds start slowing down.
+It's all being built locally, why can't it start immediately?

 [docker-1.4-restart-policies]: https://docs.docker.com/v1.4/reference/commandline/cli/#restart-policies
 [docker-through-part-1]: /programming/2017/11/25/docker-through-the-years-part-1.html
 [wikipedia-systemd]: https://en.wikipedia.org/wiki/Systemd